yaucpthomas/escaperoom/README.md

       - A "SaveGame.h" is responsible to save all data to a file

 ## Instructions
 Download all files except for the .txt file.
-Use your terminal and move to the directory of the game that is located at.
+Use your terminal and move to the directory that the game is located at.
 In your terminal, type `make main` to compile the game into executable file called "main".
 Type `./main` to start the game and follow the in-game instructions.